-1. The frost protection mode is integral to the appliance and functions only with the selector switch (see Section 2.1) in the domestic hot water and central heating position.
+1. The frost protection mode is integral to the appliance and fuctions only with the selector switch (see Section 2.1).
 If the system temperature falls below 5° C then the boiler will fire on its minimum setting until a flow temperature of 30° C is reached.
 Further protection can be incorporated by using a system frost thermostat.